-- 1. Notwithstanding the provisions of Section 3-H of the QAP, the sum of developer and consultant fees reflected in THOMAS on the development costs page may not exceed 25% of total development costs less cash reserves (see 5 below).
-If the sum of developer and consultant fees reflected in the development costs worksheet exceeds the amount allowable for related or unrelated parties (see 2 and 3 below), then all developer and consultant fees in excess of the amount allowable for related and unrelated parties (see 2 and 3 below) must be reflected as deferred fees and included in the sources of permanent financing. - 2.
-If the developer and the contractor are unrelated, the non-deferred developer and consultant fees cannot exceed 15% on the portion of the basis attributable to acquisition (before the addition of the fees), and cannot exceed 15% of the portion of the basis attributable to new construction or to rehabilitation (before the addition of the fees). - 3.
-If the developer and contractor are related parties, then the non-deferred combined fees for contractor's profit, overhead, and general requirements plus the developer's and consultant's fees, cannot exceed 15% of the portion of the basis attributable to acquisition (before the addition of the fees), and cannot exceed 25% of the portion of the basis attributable to new construction or to rehabilitation (before the addition of the fees). - 4.
-If the deferred developer and consultant fees are greater than 25% of total development cost minus the amount described in 2 and 3 above, then the application must include evidence satisfactory to THDA, in its sole discretion, that the deferred developer and consultant fees will be repaid and will not jeopardize the financial feasibility of the development. - 5.
-For purposes of this Section, cash reserves are excluded from total development costs. - 6.
+- 1. Notwithstanding the provisions of Section 3-H of the QAP, the sum of developer and consultant fees reflected in THOMAS on the development costs page may not exceed 25% of total development costs (less cash reserves and the claimed developer fee).
+See Section C.6. below. - 2.
+If the sum of developer and consultant fees reflected in the development costs worksheet exceeds the amount allowable for related or unrelated parties (see 2 and 3 below), then all developer and consultant fees in excess of the amount allowable for related and unrelated parties (see 2 and 3 below) must be reflected as deferred fees and included in the sources of permanent financing. - 3.
+If the developer and the contractor are unrelated, the non-deferred developer and consultant fees cannot exceed 15% on the portion of the basis attributable to acquisition (before the addition of the fees), and cannot exceed 15% of the portion of the basis attributable to new construction or to rehabilitation (before the addition of the fees). - 4.
+If the developer and contractor are related parties, then the non-deferred combined fees for contractor's profit, overhead, and general requirements plus the developer's and consultant's fees, cannot exceed 15% of the portion of the basis attributable to acquisition (before the addition of the fees), and cannot exceed 25% of the portion of the basis attributable to new construction or to rehabilitation (before the addition of the fees). - 5.
+If the deferred developer and consultant fees are greater than 25% of total development cost (less cash reserves and the claimed developer fee) minus the amount described in 3 and 4 above, then the application must include evidence satisfactory to THDA, in its sole discretion, that the deferred developer and consultant fees will be repaid and will not jeopardize the financial feasibility of the development. - 6.
+For purposes of Sections C.1. and C.5., cash reserves and the claimed developer fee are subtracted from the total development costs before the total development costs are multiplied by 25%. - 7.
 Documentation on the terms of the deferred developer fee portion must be provided with the Initial Application.